 Why stay so down-to-earth?
 Nothing keeps you from looking up and reaching for the sky!
-What if you let yourself be seduced by hanging plants?
+What if you let yourself be seduced by hanging indoor plants?

 Bringing your plants up also means lifting up your own eyes to admire them, helping them to feel at ease, planting with colors and surfaces.
 Like many others, we also have the goal of sharing to the public at large the joy of being surrounded by plants, and this site uplifts any plant that can turn into a live, natural decoration!
 Now, up to you to choose your hanging plants, to determine those that will dress up your interiors as autumn slowly plods near.
 Here is our own idea on the topic and offers a selection of plants that is quite interesting…

 Ceropegia woodiin, very original

 Ceropegia woodii is native to South Africa.
 Its name was attributed by Carl Linnaeus who built it from two Greek words: kêros which means wax and pêgê, fountain.

 The Swedish scientist felt that this plant indeed looked like a fountain of wax.
 With its twisted stems as thin as string and its heart-shaped leaves with watery designs, this plant is a boon for creative imagination!

 Ceropegia woodii tolerates luminous or slightly dark spots.
 It appreciates moderate watering and checking that the soil has dried out before watering again is recommended.